 Every family vacation rides on a lot of expectations, and Singapore is sure to meet all of them, without hurting your wallet as well.
-If you're a first timer to this Lion City and don't know where to take your little ones, you've come to the right place.
-Go through our list of things to do with kids in Singapore, and embark on a great journey!
-Here is your comprehensive guide to visiting Singapore, with kids.
+If you're a first-timer to this Lion City and don't know where to take your little ones, you've come to the right place.
+Go through our list of things to do in Singapore with kids, and embark on a great journey!
+Here is your comprehensive guide to visiting Singapore with kids.

 Step aside Disneyland, for the Universal Studios is here!
 With seven unique zones and a variety of rides, this attraction at Sentosa Island promises a treat for your children.
 From Jurassic World to Madagascar, from Ancient Egypt to fairytale castles, from Transformers to Hollywood, this wonderland has it all.
 Attractions for everyone in the family, amazing souvenirs, theatres, live events and other showstoppers make Universal Studios, truly universal.

 Timings: 10:00 AM - 7:00 PM Entry fee: SGD 76 for adults, SGD 56 for children

 Watch the island of Singapore like no other, from the sky!
 This magnificent Ferris wheel lies at a whopping 541 feet above sea level.
 Spot three counties at once - Singapore, Malaysia and Indonesia with a panoramic vista, and enjoy the scenic beauty with your children.
 They are sure to love this joyride!
 And don't worry about motion sickness - the Flyer moves very slowly, and the ride lasts a half-hour; there is no need to panic about dizzying heights.